cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

 What are the memory and core requirements for CDAP?
 ---------------------------------------------------
-The settings are governed by two sources: CDAP and YARN.
-The default setting for CDAP are found in the ``cdap-defaults.xml``, and are over-ridden in particular instances by the ``cdap-site.xml`` file.
-These vary with each service and range from 512 to 1024 MB and from one to two cores.
+The settings are governed by two sources: CDAP and YARN, and the requirements are :ref:`described here <install-hardware-memory-core-requirements>`.

-The YARN settings will over-ride these; for instance, the minimum YARN container size is determined by ``yarn.scheduler.minimum-allocation-mb``.
-The YARN default in Hadoop is 1024 MB, so containers will be allocated with 1024 MB, even if the CDAP settings are for 512 MB.

 Can a current CDAP installation be upgraded more than one version?
 ------------------------------------------------------------------
+In general, no. (The exception is an upgrade from 2.8.x to 3.0.x.)
 This table lists the upgrade paths available for different CDAP versions:

 +---------+---------------------+